-In AnQi CMS, rich text content usually carries various information such as articles, product descriptions, or page details, which often includes various HTML tags such as bold, italic, images, links, tables, etc.If this HTML code is not parsed correctly and is simply displayed as plain text, then what users see on the front end is a pile of code, not beautiful and structured content.
-This will obviously severely affect the reading experience and professionalism of the website.
+In Anqi CMS, rich text content usually carries articles, product descriptions, or page details, etc., which often contains various HTML tags such as bold, italic, images, links, tables, etc.If this HTML code is not parsed correctly and is simply displayed as plain text, then what the user sees on the front end is a mess of code, not beautiful and structured content.
+This obviously has a serious impact on the reading experience and professionalism of the website.

-However, for the content we expect to be displayed as rich text by default, this default escaping mechanism becomes an obstacle.
-To solve this problem, Anqi CMS providessafeFilter.safeThe core function of the filter is to explicitly tell the template engine: "This content is safe, please do not escape it as HTML, and parse and render it directly according to the HTML code within it."
+However, for the content we expect to be displayed as rich text by default, this escaping mechanism has become an obstacle.
+To solve this problem, Anqi CMS providessafefilter.safeThe core function of the filter is to clearly tell the template engine: "This content is safe, do not escape it in HTML, and parse and render it directly according to the HTML code within it."

 safeThe core function and usage of the filter

-For example, in the template of AnQi CMS, when you need to display the detailed content of the article, you will usearchiveDetailtag to get the document content fieldContent.
-At this point, you will getarchiveContentThe variable may contain HTML code edited by the rich text editor.
-To ensure that this HTML code is correctly parsed, you should use it in this way:
+For example, in the AnQi CMS template, when you need to display the detailed content of an article, you will usearchiveDetailtags to get the document content fieldContent.
+At this point, you will getarchiveContentVariables may contain HTML code edited by users through a rich text editor.
+To ensure that these HTML codes are correctly parsed, you should use it like this:

 {%- archiveDetail articleContent with name="Content" %}